 The first two can be taken together.
 Increasingly, employees use their own devices for business, and informally use their own cloud applications and storage facilities at work, too.
 This shifts their private internet usage into the corporate realm.
 Many of those employees also work from home or wherever there is free wifi.
 This has the reverse effect: it shifts corporate internet use into public and private spaces.

-The enterprise use of encrypted communications, proxy servers, and other tools is central to the successful running of the digital economy, especially in areas such as financial services, defence, and any business that revolves around intellectual property – which, in this day and age, is most business.
-In short, these technologies are core to the UK’s economic health.
+The enterprise use of encrypted communications, proxy servers, and other tools is central to the successful running of the digital economy.
+These technologies are core to the UK’s economic health.

 But many private individuals are also ‘companies’: self-employed people, freelancers, and so on – anyone who uses limited company status for business.
 Will their use of encrypted communications be accepted by the government, or does it only apply to large enterprises?
-If so, why should large businesses be allowed to encrypt communications, but not anyone else?
-Are they inherently more trustworthy?
-And what about all those flexible and remote workers who access enterprise systems at home via secure private networks?
+If so, why should big business be allowed to encrypt communications, but not anyone else?
+Are corporations inherently more trustworthy than British citizens?

 The impression is that politicians and inexpert officials have rushed surveillance plans through, rewriting and amending them on the fly, with little consideration of the real-world consequences that may follow.
 And they are doing so against the advice of most technology providers, let alone civil liberties campaigners.

-The problem with blanket surveillance is that there is an implicit presumption of guilt: that the simple truth of Bad People’s existence will be revealed by their browsing habits.
+The problem with blanket surveillance is that there is an implicit presumption of guilt: that the simple truth of bad people’s existence will be revealed by their context-free browsing habits.
 But it’s nonsense.

 Suppose Person X wanders into a library or bookshop, and sees a book about the history of Islamic fundamentalism, or an analysis of the rise of fascism in 1930s Europe, and decides to read a chapter.
-Or let’s say he leafs through a book that’s critical of the Iraq War, or of global capitalism, or of Israel’s policy towards Palestine, or of the current Conservative government, or he reads a chapter that’s supportive of a hacking collective that’s taken a government website offline.
+Or let’s say he leafs through a book that’s critical of the Iraq War, or of global capitalism, or of Israel’s policy towards Palestine.

 That browsing tells us nothing about Person X, because it is without context; we have no knowledge of his intent.
-He might be a student; an historian; an academic; a journalist; an economist; a theologian; an atheist; a cultural theorist; an artist; a writer; an analyst; a researcher; a politician; a businessman; a school teacher; or a school pupil.
+He might be a student, an historian, a journalist, an economist, a theologian, an atheist, a cultural theorist, an artist, a writer, an analyst, a researcher, a politician, a school teacher, or even a pupil.
 Or he might simply want to read more about the things he sees in the papers, to listen to other voices and other opinions.
-He might even vehemently disagree with everything the author says.
+He might vehemently disagree with everything the author says.

 Now replace the word ‘book’ with ‘website’.
 What’s changed?
 Nothing.

 The point is this: to browse is neither to agree, nor to condone.
-The moment we start building assumptions of guilt or ‘danger’ into someone’s reading habits we are ascribing a threat to specific subjects and to the acquisition of knowledge about them.
-To investigate people based on their internet browsing is essentially to say, “Don’t read about X, Y, or Z”, which would be the death of reason itself.
+The moment we start building assumptions of guilt or danger into someone’s reading habits, we ascribe a level of threat to specific subjects and to the acquisition of knowledge about them.
+In the long run, to investigate people based on their browsing habits is to say, “Don’t read about X, Y, or Z”, which would be the death of reason itself.
 And these investigations may be automated and infused with AI – systems that may simply reinforce the programmers’ own biases.

 © Chris Middleton 2015 and 2016